Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Conclusion

-The Cyoda design effectively aligns with the requirements for creating a robust data processing application.
-By utilizing the event-driven model, the application efficiently manages state transitions of each entity involved, from data ingestion to report delivery.
+The Cyoda design effectively aligns with the requirements for creating a robust data processing application using a single JOB entity.
+By streamlining the workflow through a single orchestrating job, the application efficiently manages state transitions of each entity involved, from data ingestion to report delivery.
 The outlined entities, workflows, and events comprehensively cover the needs of the application, ensuring a smooth and automated process.

 This PRD serves as a foundation for implementation and development, guiding the technical team through the specifics of the Cyoda architecture while providing clarity for users who may be new to the Cyoda framework.